jiechen2358/FaceAging-by-cycleGAN/gender_age_classification/README.md

    The checkpoint with best validation accuracy will be copied as model_best.tar.

 ## Predict
+   Please note: this is NOT a folder to test model performance, the purpose is to run it from application perspective (input an image and the model can predict).

+   * There is no shuffle.
+A better approach will be implemented.
+Actually in Pytorch, it will label all the files in the first folder as the first label (in our case, female or old).
+   * If you'd like to test the performance of the model.
+Images different from train/test folder should be used.
+The uploaded images are only some samples to test the predict script.

    It picks model_best.tar and load the model.

    For Gender, put images of male and female in folder gender-data/predict/someFolderName, run: